briannebyer/FavouritePlaces/FavouritePlaces/Documentation/ReadMe.md

 Added navigationBaritems for editmode, so places can be moved and deleted.
 Added plus button into navigatiobaritems.
 Issue with movePlace function, will need to come back later.

+Removed Add button, as new plus button is in navbaritems.
+Want to create a Search feature, so that users can find places.
+Changed variable names for better understanding of what is happening in the code.
+Created a very basic search bar, which will be updated in later milestones.